uadhikari1989/oracledb-ansible/README.md

 Requirement :

 - Ansible
-- Centos 7 as a deployment server  ( 8gb minimum and 50gb storage)
+- Centos 7 as a deployment server (also the server might need about 30gb space and about 2-3 gb RAM. )

 Download from Oracle support the Oracle installation files: